 Students who choose to enroll in the Cobber Flex Year will have their graduation terms delayed until all degree requirements are complete.
 It will not be possible to graduate from Concordia and then enroll in the Cobber Flex Year.

 Commencement participation is determined by graduation date.
-Students who delay graduation will similarly delay commencement participation.
+Students who delay graduation will similarly delay Commencement participation.

 While tuition will not be charged to students enrolled in the Cobber Flex Year program, students will be responsible for paying student fees which support a variety of important services, courses, and experiences provided to Concordia students.